Growing DTC Brands With Subscriptions

 So why is subscription growing so rapidly?
 There are probably many reasons, but we believe three trends are driving this growth.

-Three Trends Accelerating the Adoption of Subscription
+Three Trends Accelerating the Adoption of Direct to Consumer Subscription Models

 The Pandemic Expanded Our Horizon